 Chapter 29 Section 901

-Any bailable defendant shall be ordered released from custody pending judgment on his or her personal recognizance unless the judge determines in the exercise of his or her discretion that such a release will not reasonably assure the appearance of the defendant as required or that such a release could jeopardize the safety and maintenance of evidence or the safety of victims, witnesses, or other persons in the community.
-When such determination is made, the judge shall either in lieu of or in addition to such a release impose the first of the following conditions of release which will reasonably assure the appearance of the person for trial or, if no single condition gives that assurance, any combination of the following conditions:
+(1) Any bailable defendant shall be ordered released from custody pending judgment on his or her personal recognizance unless the judge determines in the exercise of his or her discretion that such a release will not reasonably assure the appearance of the defendant as required or that such a release could jeopardize the safety and maintenance of evidence or the safety of victims, witnesses, or other persons in the community.
+The court shall consider all methods of bond and conditions of release to avoid pretrial incarceration.
+If the judge determines that the defendant shall not be released on his or her personal recognizance, the judge shall consider the defendant’s financial ability to pay a bond and shall impose the least onerous of the following conditions that will reasonably assure the defendant’s appearance or that will eliminate or minimize the risk of harm to others or the public at large:

-(2) Place restrictions on the travel, association, or place of abode of the defendant during the period of such release;
+(b) Place restrictions on the travel, association, or place of abode of the defendant during the period of such release; or

 - G.S.1873, c.
 58, §§ 346 to 348, p.
 802;

 - Laws 1921, c.
 203, § 1, p.
 733;

 - Laws 1951, c.
 87, § 1, p.
 250;

 - Laws 1953, c.
 90, § 1, p.
 261;

 - Laws 1961, c.
 132, § 1, p.
 384;